5. BCN Statistics Course 2018

 Final attainment level

-After the course, you are able to select an appropriate statistical method for the most frequent occurring data analytic problems in the cognitive and behavioural sciences.
+After the course, you are able to select an appropriate statistical method for the most frequent occurring data analytic problems in the cognitive and behavioral sciences.

 Required Entrance Knowledge